-The Fairer Moray Forum already had a group focussing on the Cost of the School Day, and an Action Group formed practical solutions to problems individuals and communities were presenting or experiencing.
+The Fairer Moray Forum already had a group focussing on the Cost of the School Day, and an Action Group developed of members who were trying to create practical solutions to problems individuals and communities were presenting or experiencing.
 It was recognised that some of these people could become possible recipients and beneficiaries of future CLD activity if we understood their situation better.

-In order to capture these experiences case studies were collated from partners to share and understand the issues to reflect on practice.
+In order to capture these experiences case studies were collated from partners to share and understand the issues to reflect on practice. link to be added